Volta RFA opens affiliations for beach soccer clubs

-The Volta Regional Football Association has opened affiliations for clubs interested in participating in a 2020/21 Regional Beach Soccer League later in the year.
+The Volta Regional Football Association has opened affiliations for beach soccer clubs interested in participating in a 2020/21 Regional Beach Soccer League later in the year.

-Affiliations are open from July 15 to August 20 and will attract no fee for both old and new beach soccer clubs.
+Affiliations are opened from July 15 till August 20 and will attract no fee for both old and new beach soccer clubs.

 The RFA recently set up a beach soccer committee and subsequently held a media Engagement and beach soccer clinic for U-15 boys/ girls.